travis-ci/docs-travis-ci-com/blog/_posts/2012-05-02-announcing-pull-request-support.md

 There is a downside, though.
 The Merge Button is not really usable for anything but documentation.

 If you click the Merge Button for anything touching code, you risk breaking upstream.
-Maybe this seem acceptable at first, after all your CI will tell you if you broke anything.
+Maybe this seems acceptable at first, after all your CI will tell you if you broke anything.
 You are using CI, right?

 However, it not only renders your mainline pretty unstable, it also changes responsibility.
 All of a sudden you as a maintainer are responsible for fixing the issue, if only by reverting the commits.